-We intend to apply to list our Class A common stock on the [Nasdaq][NYSE] under the symbol "DIFM."
+Our common stock has been approved for listing on the Nasdaq under the symbol "SNPO."

 SHARES ELIGIBLE FOR FUTURE SALE

 General

 Prior to this offering, there has not been a public market for our common stock, and we cannot predict what effect, if any, market sales of shares of common stock or the availability of shares of common stock for sale will have on the market price of our common stock prevailing from time to time.
 Nevertheless, sales of substantial amounts of common stock, including shares issued upon the exercise of outstanding options, in the public market, or the perception that such sales could occur, could materially and adversely affect the market price of our common stock and could impair our future ability to raise capital through the sale of our equity or equity-related securities at a time and price that we deem appropriate.
 See "Risk Factors - Risks Related to this Offering and Ownership of Our Common Stock - Future sales, or the perception of future sales, by us or our existing stockholders in the public market following this offering could cause the market price for our common stock to decline."